fscorrupt/awesome-stars/README.md

 - [allaboutduncan/comic-utils](https://github.com/allaboutduncan/comic-utils) - Stand alone utility to manage, edit, and update digital comic libraries of any size.
 - [Jiayi-Pan/TinyZero](https://github.com/Jiayi-Pan/TinyZero) - Minimal reproduction of DeepSeek R1-Zero
 - [rdavydov/Twitch-Channel-Points-Miner-v2](https://github.com/rdavydov/Twitch-Channel-Points-Miner-v2) - [NEW] A simple script that will watch a stream for you and earn the channel points.
 A successor of Tkd-Alex's original repo.
-- [prowler-cloud/prowler](https://github.com/prowler-cloud/prowler) - Prowler is an Open Cloud Security Platform for AWS, Azure, GCP, Kubernetes, M365 and more.
+- [prowler-cloud/prowler](https://github.com/prowler-cloud/prowler) - Prowler is the Open Cloud Security platform for AWS, Azure, GCP, Kubernetes, M365 and more.
 It helps for continuos monitoring, security assessments and audits, incident response, compliance, hardening
 - [rallyspeed/Azure-CIS](https://github.com/rallyspeed/Azure-CIS) - Automate Azure subscription check against CIS Benchmark
 - [deepseek-ai/DeepSeek-V3](https://github.com/deepseek-ai/DeepSeek-V3) -
 - [comfyanonymous/ComfyUI](https://github.com/comfyanonymous/ComfyUI) - The most powerful and modular diffusion model GUI, api and backend with a graph/nodes interface.